-Once you leave the rehab facility, your recovery still requires some work and determination.
-Some withdrawal effects from the substances you were addicted to can continue for a while.
-This is likely if you were addicted for an extended period or experienced previous relapses.
+Once you leave rehab in Wiltshire, your recovery still needs some work.
+Some withdrawal effects can continue for a while.
+This is likely if your addiction lasted a long time or you have had relapses in the past.

-Following an aftercare treatment plan is essential.
-You will be continuing the therapy that you began during treatment.
-This can be at the same facility or with a different therapist closer to where you live.
+It is important to follow a treatment plan during aftercare.
+You will continue the therapy that you began during treatment.
+This can be at the same rehab centre in Wiltshire or with a different therapist closer to home.

-Following this, we shall arrange for a suitable admission date.
-Should you wish to view our Wiltshire rehab centre before you commit to the treatment, we shall arrange for a suitable date and time for you to do so.
+After this, we will arrange for a suitable admission date.
+If you would like to view our Wiltshire rehab centre before you commit to treatment, we will arrange that too.

 Calling our admissions team is the first simple step towards the sober life you deserve.
 Choose health today – call us now and receive free and confidential advice on your rehab options.